massimo-nocentini/microkanrenpy/docs/source/write_the_doc.rst

     .. code-block:: shell

         git clone https://github.com/massimo-nocentini/microkanrenpy.git # get stuff
-        cd on-python # go into there
+        cd microkanrenpy/src # go into there
-        git checkout microkanren # switch to the right branch cd microkanren # go into the correct dir python3 # start the Python interpreter
+        python3 # start the Python interpreter

     Now in the python interpreter it is possible to load our core module: